plow-technologies/onping-templates/DIY/pulse_webpage/README.md

 Remember to ensure that the Arduino IDE is configured for your board.

 Boards are conveyed to the firmware by writing an array of the Pin structure object.
-For example, look at the `board_pins` array in `arduino_mqtt_pinkey_no_serial.ino`.
+For example, look at the `board_pins` array in `pulse_webpage.ino`.

 To define a new board, create a new variable under `constexpr uint8_t number_pins 14;` with the number of pins on your board i.e. `constexpr uint8_t number_pins_myboard = 4`.
 Then, you would replace the board_pins array with something like,